tanmoumou252/NSFWruleset/sub2clash-readme.md

 > [!IMPORTANT]
 > - Subscription links may have ***&flag=clash*** at the end to indicate that it is a clash subscription.
 > - If it's not at the end of the link, then the final configuration you generate may only have one VPN provider's services.
+> - It has been noticed that some network nodes are missing after conversion, and this could be caused by the service provider's settings or potential issues with the program itself.
 > - If an individual node needs to appear under a specific proxy-group, write the node's location in the template ahead of generate.